dmak/jaxb-xew-plugin/README.md

 - Commit to your own fork, mentioning the ticket number in commit message (`Implemented nice feature (fixes #22)`).
 Check [here](https://github.com/blog/831-issues-2-0-the-next-generation) the commit message syntax sugar.
 - [Request for pull](http://help.github.com/send-pull-requests/).

-If you provide the code in any way you automatically agree with a [project license](#license).
+If you provide the code in any way (patch, pull request, post, comment, …) you automatically agree with a [project license](#license).

 #### Code style